mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

    Step 20

-  .. admonition:: todo

-     Take picture

 21. On top of the "main piece", fix the NUC case (using the holes outside the box) by help of 3x M2.5 bolts.

 .. figure:: _static/nc_mp01.jpg
    :width: 800